Atomic Society is a post-apocalyptic town building game where you must set the laws and decide how society should be run.

 Build a large settlement that can keep hundreds of survivors alive in a harsh wasteland.
 Expand carefully and overcome challenges from a dangerous and desolate world.
 Decide what laws and values your town will have.
 Create a society that others will admire or dread.

-What kind of post-apocalyptic society will you make?
+What kind of leader will you be?